cedriessen/functional/README.md

-# functions
+# functional
-Introduction of functional programming paradigms to Java
+A library for functional programming in Java.